taupirho/oracle-forms5-11-upgrade/README.md

-A case study in upgrading an Oracle Forms 5 application to Oracle Forms 11g
+**A case study in upgrading an Oracle Forms 5 application to Oracle Forms 11g**

-**Upgrading a Forms 5 application to Forms 11g**
 Tom Reid

 **For as long as I care to remember the demise of Oracle Forms as a tool for